Presburger arithmetic, rational generating functions, and quasi-polynomials: Introduction

 \end{definition}

 \begin{example} The Presburger formula

 defines the Presburger set $\{3,5,7,\ldots\}$.
-Since multiplication by an integer is the same as repeated addition, we can conceive of a Presburger formula as a boolean combination of integral linear (in)equalities, appropriately quantified: $\exists b\ \big(u>1$ and $2b+1=u\big)$. \end{example}
+Since multiplication by an integer is the same as repeated addition, we can conceive of a Presburger formula as a Boolean combination of integral linear (in)equalities, appropriately quantified: $\exists b\ \big(u>1$ and $2b+1=u\big)$. \end{example}

-Presburger proved \cite{Presburger91} that the truth of a Presburger \emph{sentence} $F(\bb)$ is decidable.
-In contrast, a broader class of sentences, where multiplication of variables is allowed, is undecidable; this is the negative solution to Hilbert's 10th problem, given by Davis, Putnam, Robinson, and Matiyasevich (see, for example, \cite{Davis73}).
+Presburger proved \cite{Presburger91} that the truth of a Presburger \emph{sentence} (a formula with no free variables) is decidable.
 We would like to understand more clearly the \emph{structure} of a given Presburger set.
 One way to attempt to do this is to encode the elements of the set into a {generating function}.

 \begin{definition} Given a set $S\subseteq\N^{d}$, its associated \emph{generating function} is

 \end{definition}

 For example, if $S$ is the set defined by Example \ref{ex:PresFormula}, then